Berean Baptist Academy

 - 1st infraction: ½ game suspension

-- 2nd infraction: 2 game suspension
+- 2nd infraction: 2-game suspension

-- 3rd infraction: 4 game suspension
+- 3rd infraction: 4-game suspension

-- 4th infraction: dismissal from team
+- 4th infraction: dismissal from the team

 If a player quits the team or is suspended because of practice requirements, the player will not be able to participate in the next two sports.
-For example: If a player quits basketball, he/she will be unable to play a spring sport or next year’s fall sport.
+For example, if a player quits basketball, he/she will be unable to play a spring sport or next year’s fall sport.
 We strongly believe the student is giving a commitment to the team and should remain with the team no matter the circumstance.

 All coaches will announce their discipline procedures for being late.
 If a player is late three times to a practice or game, it will count as an absence.